alyanser/dolladolla/README.md

 # dolladolla
-Bot to automate task completion on like4like.org.
+Bot to automate task completion (site exempted on purpose).

 ## no longer maintained

-<i>NOTE: this is for edu purposes only. it's against like4like's TOS to use bots on their site.</i>
+<i>NOTE: this is for edu purposes only. it's against TOS to use bots on their site.</i>

 <b>Usage:</b>